Legal Matters: Steps to Take Before Deployment

 Your to-do list before a deployment may be long, but it’s worth taking the time to go over legal matters with your loved ones.
 Use the information below to get familiar with key legal items to take care of before deployment.
 And remember you can access free legal assistance from your installation legal services/JAG office.

-1. Designate a Power of Attorney
+1. Designate a power of attorney

 Choose the best person(s) to act on your behalf for any legal or financial issues that arise.
 This should be someone you trust, like your spouse/partner, your parents or a close friend.

 - Determine which type(s) of power of attorney you need.

 - Work with the individual you designated as your power of attorney to determine where the power(s) of attorney documentation will be kept.
 Legal offices are not a repository for powers of attorney or wills.
 You need to keep your copy safe.

 - Set up your power of attorney for the duration of your deployment plus an additional three months in case your deployment is extended.

-2. Create a Living Will and a Last Will and Testament:
+2. Create a living will and a last will and testament:

-- A living will, also called an advance directive, details which medical treatments you do or do not want if you’re unable to make decisions due to a serious injury or illness.
+A living will, also called an advance directive, details which medical treatments you do or do not want if you’re unable to make decisions due to a serious injury or illness.

 A last will and testament, known more commonly as a will, is a document that makes sure that you decide what happens to your children, property and belongings in the event of your death.
 A court may intervene if you do not have this document.

 - Even if you already have a will, consider meeting with an attorney before your deployment to review and make to make any updates.

-- Ensure your address is consistent across all legal documents
+- Ensure your address is consistent across all legal documents.

 The Servicemembers Civil Relief Act provides financial and legal protection for active-duty service members and their families, including those in the National Guard and reserves.
 Here are some of the legal protections to take into consideration as you prepare for deployment: